passcod/slicism/README.md

 #### Types

-There are two important types to know about when using the interface: allocations and io results.
+There are two important semantic types to know about when using the interface: allocations and io results.

-Allocations are `i64` values at the wasm level, but should be interpreted as `(u32, u32)`: two u32 values laid out next to each other.
-To read, cast the `i64` as `u64`, read all eight bytes in little-endian order, then write the first four bytes in little-endian to `u32`, and similarly for the last four.

-To write, perform the reverse operation.

-Allocations encode an offset (pointer) and length inside the wasm memory, and are used to ask the host for data to be read from or written to wasm memory.
+Allocations are two `i32` values provided together, but should be cast as two `u32` values.
+They are an offset (pointer) and length inside the wasm memory, and are used to ask the host for data to be read from or written to wasm memory.

 I/O Results are `i32` values.
 Positive (including zero) values indicate the amount of bytes read or written.
 Negative values indicate an error.
 There is no